Previously known as the EX37, Infiniti's compact crossover was rebadged as the QX50 due to Infiniti's recent lineup-wide renaming strategy.

 It may wear a different badge on its tailgate, but familiar elements like an agile rear-wheel-drive platform and a strong V6 mean the 'ute remains the sports car of compact luxury crossovers.
 While it entails a few compromises compared to rivals - chief among them slightly cramped rear seats and unimpressive cargo space - buyers looking for a practical but fun all-weather vehicle will find much to like.

-The QX50 rides on a shortened version of the Q40 sports sedan's athletic architecture.
+The QX50 rides on a modernized version of the Q40 sports sedan's athletic architecture.
 These underpinnings help the crossover feel like a smaller, lower vehicle in turns, despite a ride that's quite comfortable even overly poorly maintained roads.

-Power comes from a 3.7-liter V6 that produces 325 horsepower and 267 lb-ft of torque.
+Power comes from a carry-over 3.7-liter V6 that produces 325 horsepower and 267 lb-ft of torque.
 With the help of a seven-speed automatic transmission, the mill is powerful enough to propel the QX50 from zero-to-60 mph in around six seconds while still returning 17 mpg in the city and 25 mpg on the highway in rear-wheel-drive form.

 An optional all-wheel-drive system prepares the crossover for the worst the four seasons can throw at it while only reducing city mileage by a single mpg.